Ian O'Doherty: Politics

 O'Doherty often writes about his political views or speaks about them on media platforms or at public events.
 He identifies as a libertarian.
 He has described Nick Griffin of the British National Party (BNP) as that party's "odious leader".
 He has criticised conspiracy theories, including those involving the September 11 attacks and COVID-19.

 He supported the presence of US troops in the Middle East, equating opposition to this with "cowardice".
 However, during the 1980s, he attended countess demonstrations outside the U.S embassy in protest at the Central American death squads and the bombing of Tripoli and Benghazi.
 In 2021, he described his support for the 2003 invasion of Iraq as a "mistake… As far as I, and many other observers, were concerned, this was case of stopping a mad man [Saddam Hussein] from committing further genocide… As history has shown us, however, [the Americans] just made the situation a hell of a lot worse.
 Far from protecting the Marsh Arabs and the Kurds, they left them to be slaughtered".
 The 2011 military intervention in Libya he described as "calamitous" and "Hillary Clinton's review of the Libyan fiasco: 'We came.
 We saw.
 He died.'" as "obnoxious".
 O'Doherty also retains a distaste for the death penalty, particularly in cases where the target is mentally ill, and has criticised both Donald Trump and Bill Clinton for their support of capital punishment.
 He has described George W. Bush's so-called axis of evil as a "ludicrous" concept.

 He voted in favour of the thirty-fourth Amendment of the Constitution of Ireland permitting same-sex marriage in the 2015 referendum, describing it as "a seminal day in Irish history… we should remember that, incredibly, homosexuality was actually crime in this country until 1993".
 He voted in favour due to "the explicit discrimination against a section of society which needed to be redressed".
-He supported of the thirty-sixth Amendment of the Constitution of Ireland to Repeal the Eighth in the 2018 referendum on the basis that "none of us has the moral authority to tell a woman what to do with her body".
+He supported the thirty-sixth Amendment of the Constitution of Ireland to Repeal the Eighth in the 2018 referendum on the basis that "none of us has the moral authority to tell a woman what to do with her body".